bearlikelion/docker-compose/README.md

 #### Volumes

-I create a NFS share on a FreeNAS server for the media containers
+I mount NFS Shared from my FreeNAS Server for external storage to the containers (media, nextcloud, warrior)

 #### Installation / Usage